Setting Sourcing Criteria

 7. If your field is a List/Record field, you can filter the choices that can be selected.

-When defining a List/Record Type field, you can choose to populate the custom field with values that meet specific parameters in the sourced list or record.
+When defining a List/Record Type field, you can have the custom field populate with values that meet specific parameters in the sourced list or record.
 First, select the required item to filter by from the Source Filter by list.
 Then select an item from the Source List and, optionally, from the Source From list.
 When you select an element from the source list, it fills the option-sourced custom field with all elements where the source filter by field matches the source list (or the source from field of the source list).

 Note: